pry/pry/README.markdown

 all commands must inherit from it).
 The API works as follows:

-The `command` method defines a new command, its parameter is the name of the command.
-The block associated with `command` supports the following methods, and defines the substance of the command:
+The `command` method defines a new command, its parameter is the name of the command and an optional second parameter is a description of the command.

-* `describe(str)` - Used to describe the functionality of the command;
-  used with `help`.
-* `action(&block)` - Defines the action to perform when the command is invoked.
-* `pattern(regex)` - If `pattern` is used then the command shall be invoked if user input matches this pattern (rather than just the command name).
-Any captures defined in the pattern can be accessed in the action block through the `opts[:captures]` hash parameter.
+The associated block defines the action to be performed.
+The number of parameters in the block determine the number of parameters that will be sent to the command (from the Pry prompt) when it is invoked.
+Note that all parameters that are received will be strings; if a parameter is not received it will be set to `nil`.

+    command "hello" do |x, y, z|
+      puts "hello there #{x}, #{y}, and #{z}!" end

+Command aliases can also be defined - simply use an array of strings for the command name - all these strings will be valid names for the command.

+    command ["ls", "dir"], "show a list of local vars" do opts[:output].puts opts[:target].eval("local_variables")
+    end

 #### action block parameters

-Note that in the example we are using `opts[:output]` for output; this is the output object in use by the current pry session.
+Note that in the example above we are using `opts[:output]` for output; this is the output object in use by the current pry session.
 Other hash values accesible within an `action` block include: